VerisimilitudeX/DNAnalyzer/docs/FASTA-Binary.md

 | 13      | V                | Not T (or U)          |
 | 14      | N                | A, C, G, T, or U      |
 | 15      | -                | Gap of unknown length |

+# Postfix
+The 1-byte postfix mainly exists for byte-alignment purposes.
+If it is 0x00 then the sequence is byte-aligned.
+Otherwise, the last 4 bits in the nucleotide sequence should be ignored.